raphaelquast/EOmaps/docs/api_callbacks.rst

 ..
 Note::

-    Callbacks are only executed if the layer of the associated :py:class:`Maps` object is actually visible!
+    - Callbacks are only executed if the layer of the associated :py:class:`Maps` object is visible!

-    (This assures that pick-callbacks always refer to the visible dataset.)
+        - To define callbacks that are executed independent of the visible layer, attach it to the ``"all"`` layer using something like ``m.all.cb.click.attach.annotate()``.

-    To define callbacks that are executed independent of the visible layer, attach it to the ``"all"`` layer using something like ``m.all.cb.click.attach.annotate()``.
+    - Before attaching **pick** callbacks you must plot a dataset first!

 In addition, each callback-container supports the following useful methods: